jcarolinares/fpga-biorobots/README.md

 :gb: A robotic control architecture inspired in the animal nervous system that combines the use of microcomputers as the brain with the use of Open Source FPGAs as the nervous system.

-Here you can find all the material, robots, tools, circuits and programs developed for my master thesis work at Universidad Politénica de Madrid.
+Here you can find all the publications, material, robots, tools, circuits and programs developed for my master thesis work at Universidad Politécnica de Madrid.

 ***